 The bounty hunter was given broad authority starting in 1873 with the U.S. Supreme Court case, Taylor v.
 Taintor.
 The case gave bounty hunters the authority to act as agents of bail bondsmen.
 Bounty hunters on the trail of a bail jumper could "pursue him into another state" and, if necessary, "break and enter his house for that purpose."
 Today, states have their own restrictions when it comes to bounty hunting, but most states give bounty hunters the freedom to pursue and arrest bail jumpers within and across their borders.

-For more information on bounty hunting and related topics, check out the links on the next page.
+For more information on bounty hunting and related topics, check out the links below.